Concordia Station, FR+IT

 Facilities

 The station is suitable for 14 persons winter residents to live in, completely isolated from the rest of the world for 9 months in the year.
-Up to 70 people can work at the station in summer, using the nearby “summer camp”.

 The research projects implemented at Concordia are linked to many subjects involving societal concerns, such as climate change, the role of greenhouse gases or aerosols in past and present trends or the hole in the ozone layer.
 Beside the European Project for Ice Coring in Antarctica (EPICA), which was completed in December 2004 and extended the record of climate variability to around 800,000 years BP, Concordia remains an active site for glaciology.
 Dome C also offers an exceptional environment for astronomical observations and provides good conditions for calibration and validation of sensors embarked on polar orbit satellites.
 Observatories in seismology, geomagnetism, or Earth-Sun interactions are present.
 Concordia station itself is also considered as an excellent Earth-based analogue for orbital space stations or Mars-bound vessels and projects in collaboration with the European Space Agency (ESA) are implemented.

-Availability for access
+Availability for access in the 2024 call

-Time frame for access preparation
+Time frame for access preparations

 Deadline to receive all information for this detailed plan, can be fixed to end of April.